PanzerKrzysiek/Python-Useful-Things-Extension/README.txt

       >>> W
       var2.reverse()
       >>> !dlroW ,olleH
-2. Recommended method of use:
+2. Recommended methods of use:
-  The best ways of use are:
   2.1.
 Import module to Python interpreter.
   2.2.
 Import module to your own Python project.